EARN the People’s Vote!

 No wholesale return to in-person schooling until its safe

-On Wednesday, September 23, our Coalition finally had our first opportunity to share these concerns with Dr. Pollio since July 16
+On Wednesday, September 23, 2020, our Coalition finally had our first opportunity to share these concerns with Dr. Pollio since July 16.
+Some of our demands were met with promises that have yet to be delivered.

-The “EARN the People’s Vote” Council is a majority-Black Coalition consisting of outspoken community leaders representing a broad array of allied grassroots voices.
-These leaders will vote “yes” or “no” on or before decision day on October 11 whether to support or oppose the proposed JCPS tax increase on the November 3 ballot.
+The “EARN the People’s Vote” Council is a majority-non-white Coalition consisting of outspoken community leaders representing a broad array of allied grassroots voices.
+These leaders will vote “yes” or “no” on or before decision day in October to decide whether to support or oppose the proposed JCPS tax increase on the November ballot.
 Their message will be conveyed across the community through a strategic grassroots marketing campaign.
-In addition, the Coalition’s PAC will be focused on the two contested school board races, as well as several local and state races on the November 3 ballot.
+In addition, the Coalition’s PAC will be focused on the two contested school board races, as well as several races on the ballot.

 Latasha Harrison, Louisville PTO President/Founder